Calculating Mutual Information between a Reward Maximizer and its Environment: Acknowledgments

 \section{Acknowledgments}

 This work was funded by the Advanced Research + Invention Agency (ARIA) Safeguarded AI Programme through project code MSAI-SE01-P005.
 Thanks to Santiago Cifuentes, Guillermo Martin, Winter Cross for reading and commenting on the draft of this manuscript.
+Figures \ref{fig:CMPs} and \ref{fig:Xspace} were designed by Melisa Morales from Science Graphic Design.